znicholls/the-littlest-jupyterhub/README.rst

 If you have a domain name e.g. <my-website.com.au> (more precisely a Fully Qualified Domain Name (FQDN) i.e. a domain name which is associated with an ip address) then you should use "Let's Encrypt".
 Otherwise you can generate a self-signed certificate.

 *A note on FQDNs:* As far as I can tell, all you need to do to get an FQDN is get the ip address of your server, then login to whichever service you've bought the domain name from and tell them to make an 'A record'.
 An 'A record' associates your ip address with the domain name.
-For example, if your domains are bought from [strato.de] then you would follow the [instructions here](https://www.strato.de/faq/article/1829/Welche-Einstellungen-kann-ich-im-Konfigurationsdialog-A-Record-vornehmen.html) (yes they're in German, I'm sure there are english versions too if you google 'make A record <your-domain-name-provider>' e.g. https://help.uniteddomains.com/hc/en-us/articles/207237229-Creating-an-A-Record-or-Static-IP-Address, note that in this resource 'Destination' would be replaced by the ip-address of your machine).
+For example, if your domains are bought from [strato.de] then you would follow the [instructions here](https://www.strato.de/faq/article/1829/Welche-Einstellungen-kann-ich-im-Konfigurationsdialog-A-Record-vornehmen.html) (yes they're in German, I'm sure there are english versions too if you google 'make A record <your-domain-name-provider>' e.g. `United Domains Help <https://help.uniteddomains.com/hc/en-us/articles/207237229-Creating-an-A-Record-or-Static-IP-Address note that in this resource>`_ [Note that in this resource, 'Destination', means the ip-address of your machine]).

 Let's Encrypt
 ~~~~~~~~~~~~~